Ramon96/Project-tech-team8/README.md

 ```

 # .gitignore
-settings up your gitignore file is very important to prevent sensitive data being leaked
+Settings up your .gitignore file is very important to prevent sensitive data from being leaked.
-your gitignore shouls look something like this.
+Your gitignore shouls look something like this:
 ```
 node_modules
 .DS_Store